Unboxed-Software/solana-course/content/cpi.md

 )?;
 ```

 While PDAs have no private keys of their own, they can be used by a program to issue an instruction that includes the program address as a signer.
 The only way for the runtime to verify that the address belongs to a program is for the program to supply the seeds used to generate the address in the `signers_seeds` field.
-The Solana runtime will internally call `create_program_address` using the seeds provided and the `program_id` of the program calling `invoke_signed`, and compare the result against the addresses supplied in the instruction.
-If any of the addresses match, then the runtime knows that the address is a PDA of the calling program and it has ‘signed’ this transaction.
+The Solana runtime will internally call [`create_program_address`](https://docs.rs/solana-program/1.4.4/solana_program/pubkey/struct.Pubkey.html#method.create_program_address) using the seeds provided and the `program_id` of the program calling `invoke_signed`, and compare the result against the addresses supplied in the instruction.
+If any of the addresses match, then the runtime knows that indeed the program associated with this address is the caller and thus authorized to be the signer.

-## Why CPIs Matter?

-CPIs are a very important feature of the Solana ecosystem and they make all programs deployed interoperable with each other.
-With CPIs there is no need to re-invent the wheel when it comes to development.
-This creates the opportunity for building new protocols and applications on top of what’s already been built, just like building blocks or legos.
-It’s important to remember that CPIs are a two-way street and the same is true for any programs that you deploy!
-If you build something cool and useful, developers have the ability to build on top of what you’ve done or just plug your protocol into whatever it is that they are building.

-Another important aspect of CPIs is that they allow programs to sign for their PDAs.
-As you have probably noticed by now, PDAs are used very frequently in Solana development because they allow programs to control specific addresses in such a way that no external user can generate valid transactions with signatures for those addresses, which can be very useful for many applications in Web3 (DeFi, NFTs, etc.).
-Without CPIs, PDAs would not be nearly as useful because there would be no way for a program to sign transactions involving them - essentially turning them black holes (once something is sent to a PDA, there would be no way to get it back out w/o CPIs).

 ## Best Practices and Common Pitfalls